Charlwood, Queensland: Geography

 Most of Charlwood is approximately 100–150 metres above sea level and predominantly used for farming and grazing.
 In the south-west edge of the locality are the lower slopes of Little Mount Edwards.
 In the eastern edge of the locality are the lower slopes of Mount French.
 Reynolds Creek flows from Lake Moogerah in the south-west of neighbouring Moogerah through to the north of the locality into Morwincha and Fassifern Valley and ultimately into the Bremer River.

 History

 The Charlwood Provisional School opened on 20 January 1897.
 It became Charlwood State School on 1 January 1909.
 It closed in August 1958.
+The students were transferred to Engelburg State School in Kalbar (later renamed Kalbar State School).
 The school was at 748 Lake Moogerah Road (28.0165°S 152.5679°E).

 In 1909, a German Baptist Church opened in Charlwood.

 A Methodist Church was under construction in Charlwood in 1909.